jonnor/ESC-CNN-microcontroller/report/report.md

 \label{table:urbansound8k-classes}
 \end{table}

+The dataset comes pre-arranged into 10 folds.
+A single fold may contain multiple clips from the same source file, but the same source file is not used in multiple folds to prevent data leakage.
+Authors recommend always using fold 10 as the test set, to allow easy comparison of results between experiments.

 ![Spectrograms of sound clips from Urbansound8k dataset, selected for each class\label{urbansound8k-examples}](./plots/urbansound8k-examples.png)

 The target sound is rarely alone in the sound clip, and may be in the background,